mitsuba-renderer/drjit/docs/unused/dynamic.rst

 total speedup of 23.5x (i.e. considerably exceeding the expected maximum speedup of 16 from the vectorized instructions alone!).

-Relative to the C math library, Enoki obtains an even larger speedup of **38.7x**.
-Using the standard C math library on this platform is fairly expensive, presumably because of function call penalties on Xeon Phi (Enoki generally inlines functions), and because it is compiled for a generic x86_64 machine rather than the native architecture.
+Relative to the C math library, Dr.Jit obtains an even larger speedup of **38.7x**.
+Using the standard C math library on this platform is fairly expensive, presumably because of function call penalties on Xeon Phi (Dr.Jit generally inlines functions), and because it is compiled for a generic x86_64 machine rather than the native architecture.